 There are plenty of interpretations, but here’s mine:

 - ‘It would not have been difficult to creep up to a feeding stag’ and it would not be difficult for heteronormative society to work out what’s going on right under their noses if only they were to look.

 - But when they do look, it is very dangerous for the stag.

 - It is pleasurable in this forbidden room but it is also dangerous.
 Perhaps danger is part of the pleasure itself.

-- There’s no easy way to win the battle when you are the stag.
+- There’s no easy way to win the big struggle when you are the stag.

 Nicholas’s secret is now a safe thing.
 He comes up with a way the story on the tapestry could end that could be all right.
 Will Eaves, on the Neuromantics podcast says this crops up a lot in Greek myth: How can these sexually irresponsible labile figures have an effect in the world that ends up restoring balance?
 (Myth is very important to Saki’s literary world.
 A lot of the macabre stories have roots in green man figures and whatnot.)